-This guide is written for dental offices to assist in how to choose the right HEPA filtration system and is based on questions we have received from dentists.
-The focus will be on how to clean rooms in a dental operatory and the waiting area.
+This same guidance applies to classrooms and is an important element in reopening.
+This guide is written for schools and medical offices to assist in how to choose the right HEPA filtration system and is based on questions we have received from teachers, dentists and other medical professionals.
+The focus will be on how to clean rooms in a classroom, dental operatory and common/waiting areas.

 First, we will give a brief overview of HEPA filters and how to compare air purifier performance.